 As a dietitian, I encourage patients to have low-lactose dairy foods regularly because they provide lots of important nutrients like calcium, vitamin D, protein, and phosphorus.

 Lactose in cheese

 In general, cheese is considered low FODMAP when it contains less than 1 gram of lactose per serving.
-Moderate lactose-content in cheese is approximately less than 4 grams of lactose per serving.
+Moderate lactose content in cheese is approximately less than 4 grams of lactose per serving.
 One thing to note is that serving sizes do vary depending on what is considered a “normal” amount of each specific cheese.
-Most serving sizes are between 1-2 oz of cheese.
+Most serving sizes are between 1 and 2 ounces of cheese.1

 One simple way to choose a low FODMAP cheese while grocery shopping is to look at the sugar content on the nutrition facts panel.
 With cheese, there is no added sugar so the sugar listed is representative of the lactose that is naturally found in the cheese itself.
 If this cheese has less than 1 gram of sugar, it is considered low FODMAP!

 Moderate FODMAP cheeses:

 - Cream cheese

 If you are following a low FODMAP diet, you can still eat cheese unless you have a separate dairy sensitivity or allergy.